miloofcroton/earthview/README.md

 Although it may still work in old Chrome browsers, but it had removed at Chrome Canary version 51.0.2668.0 canary (64-bit).
 So I add Object.observe polyfill for it.

 ## download
 [earthview](https://github.com/xwartz/earthview/releases)

+## Installation
+1. download the `.zip` file and extract/unzip the code somewhere
+2. open the tab `chrome://extensions/`
+3. click the “Developer mode” checkbox
+4. click the button labeled “Load unpacked extension…” or drag the file to the tab

 ## License
 @[Google Earth](https://earthview.withgoogle.com)